Frequently Asked Questions

 For the same reason that you must take ALL of your antibiotic prescription rather than just until you feel better.
 The longer the virus circulates, the more chances it has to accumulate random mutations until it can escape the vaccine.
 One single mutation will not allow the virus to escape the vaccine, but an accumulation of mutations will.
 If a virus suddenly has no susceptible hosts, it will be eradicated.
 We must reduce the prevalence of the virus and reduce the chance of it escaping by vaccinating as many people as possible as quickly as possible.

-If I get the vaccine, will I test positive for COVID infection?
+If I get vaccinated, will I test positive for COVID-19 infection?
 That would be a problem for traveling.

-No, you will not test positive for active COVID infection after being vaccinated.
-The mRNA vaccines carry the genetic sequence (instructions) for your cells to make the spike (S) protein.
-The PCR/molecular tests look for sequences encoding a different protein (nucleocapsid protein, N), so even if you have the Pfizer/BioNTech or Moderna vaccine actively in your system, you will not test positive.
+No, you will not test positive for active COVID-19 infection after being vaccinated.
+The FDA-authorized vaccines carry the genetic sequence (instructions) for your cells to make the spike (S) protein.
+The PCR/molecular tests look for sequences encoding a different protein (nucleocapsid protein, N), so even if you have the vaccine actively in your system, you will not test positive.
 The antigen tests detect the nucleocapsid protein, so no matter how much spike protein your cells make in response to the vaccine, you will not test positive.
 Antibody tests are not used to find active infection.

-No. Your DNA is safe in the fortified nucleus of your cells and the vaccine mRNA will remain outside the nucleus in the cytoplasm.
+No. Your DNA is safe in the fortified nucleus of your cells and the mRNA from Pfizer/BioNTech or Moderna vaccines will remain outside the nucleus in the cytoplasm.
 Getting into a cell is relatively easy, the nucleus is a fortress that requires special recognition, like password-protection and 2-factor authentication.
 RNA that does not belong in the nucleus does not get there.
+Adenovirus vaccines transport a small amount of DNA into the nucleus, but it cannot integrate into your own DNA genome.
+Integration is a tightly regulated process that requires multiple elements from the donor and recipient DNA, again like password-protection and 2-factor authentication.

 Weren't trials too rushed to demonstrate safety?